dart-lang/language/doc/life_of_a_language_feature.md

   - The feature specification document
   - The feature project

-### Feature Specification
+### Feature specification

-The 'feature specification' is **a single canonical writeup of the language feature** which is to serve as the implementation reference.
+The 'feature specification' is **a single canonical writeup of the language feature** which serves as the implementation reference.
 The feature specification should follow the [Proposal Checklist](https://github.com/dart-lang/language/blob/main/doc/life_of_a_language_feature.md#proposal-checklist).

 Once we've chosen a specification, we'll update it throughout the implementation